 Kara balances her national performing with her other musical passion: teaching.
 Kara has maintained a private voice studio for over 15 years with students ranging from total beginners to professional colleagues.
 Kara first started teaching privately in her native Long Island while earning her masters degree at Stony Brook University.
 She then moved to upstate New York and maintained a studio in Albany and was a voice instructor in the musical theater department at Russell Sage College.
 In 2015 Kara relocated to Pittsburgh, and in the summer of 2016 she returned to her alma-mater, Carnegie Mellon University, as a voice teacher in the school of drama’s pre-college program.
 She also joined the musical theater and voice faculty at Seton Hill University in 2018.

 Samuel Viggiano, baritone, from Pittsburgh, PA, enjoys a varied career in opera, choral, and musical theater.
-He recently completed a three-week run as Leaf Coneybear in the 25th Annual Putnam County Spelling Bee at South Park Theater and looks forward to additional operatic and choral engagements this year with Resonance Works – Pittsburgh.
+Currently, he is the bass soloist and section leader at Westminster Presbyterian Church in Upper St. Clair and completed a three-week run as Leaf Coneybear in the 25th Annual Putnam County Spelling Bee at South Park Theater.
+He looks forward to additional operatic and choral engagements this year with Resonance Works – Pittsburgh.

 Sam earned a Bachelor of Arts in Music and minor in Speech Pathology from the WVU School of Music and Honors College (2014) and Post-Baccalaureate in Speech Pathology from Northwestern University (2019).
 At WVU, he studied with tenor Dr. Nicholas Perna, and was also a member of Dr. Christine Kefferstan’s piano studio.
 As an undergraduate, he was awarded the WVU College of Creative Arts Full Tuition Scholarship, won various places in regional and Tri-State NATS competitions, and was later recognized as a Woodburn Circle Society Outstanding Scholarship Honoree and Honors College Presidential Scholar upon graduation.
 He currently studies with soprano Sari Gruber.
 He thanks his parents, friends, and extended family for their love and support.